 But no company is worth an infinite price, and higher prices mean more risk of loss and lower returns for investors, so it’s critical that the price is right.

 An attractive price?

-Using PE10, SABMiller’s shares at 3,142p are 36.2 times the company’s average earnings over the past 10 years.
-Compare that to the FTSE 100 average PE10 which is 14.5 and you can see that SABMiller is very expensive indeed.
+Using PE10, SABMiller’s shares at 3,142p are 36.2 times the company’s average earnings over the past ten years.
+Compare that to the FTSE 100 average PE10, which is 14.5, and you can see that SABMiller is very expensive indeed.

 So much for earnings, what about dividend yields?
-Defensive investors love dividends and with SABMiller they get the somewhat measly payout of 2.1%.
+Defensive investors love dividends, and with SABMiller, they get a somewhat measly payout of 2.1%.
 A passive investor buying the FTSE 100 can get an income of 3.6%, which is a 70% improvement on 2.1%.

 Paying up for quality